notfirefox/notfirefox.github.io/content/archive/how-to-download-music-for-free.md

 ---
-title: "Imagine Paying for Music"
+title: "How to Download Music for Free"
 date: 2023-02-04T22:01:45+01:00
+tags: ["Linux", "Shell"]
 ---
 So I have written a new script.
 It wraps around [yt-dlp](https://github.com/yt-dlp/yt-dlp)